jimrazmus/dupe2bucket/README.md

 {bucket-prefix}/State/{db instance arn}

-Note that state files, once created, only have their tag values changed.
-The values limit successive copies, choosing only the logs with more recent writes.
+These objects are state files who, once created, only have their tag values changed.
 Removing the tags, or the file, will cause dupe2bucket to run a complete copy of all logs in scope.

 ## Bucket Lifecycle